Universal Music chairman tops Billboard industry power list

 The second annual list left off music stars such as rapper-mogul Jay-Z, his wife and singer, Beyonce, and Irish rock group U2, all of which placed on the Power 100 list last year.

-The industry magazine called the executive a "tireless advocate for the recorded-music business," who took the top spot from Irving Azoff, the former chairman of ticket sales and concert promoting company Live Nation (LYV.N).
+The industry magazine called the executive a "tireless advocate for the recorded-music business," who took the top spot from Irving Azoff, the former chairman of ticket sales and concert promoting company Live Nation.
 Grainge placed third last year.

 Coran Capshaw, the manager to pop singer Miley Cyrus and rock group Dave Matthews Band, ranked No. 2 for the second straight year.
 Capshaw's privately-held Starr Hill Presents has stakes in live music festivals Lollapalooza and Bonnaroo among others.

-Behind Capshaw was Martin Bandier, CEO of publisher Sony/ATV Music Publishing (6758.T), at No. 3, while Live Nation CEO Michael Rapino placed fourth and Doug Morris, chairman and CEO of Sony Music Entertainment, rounded out the top five.
+Behind Capshaw was Martin Bandier, CEO of publisher Sony/ATV Music Publishing, at No. 3, while Live Nation CEO Michael Rapino placed fourth and Doug Morris, chairman and CEO of Sony Music Entertainment, rounded out the top five.

 Cowell, creator of television talent shows "America's Got Talent" and "The X Factor," placed at No. 30, a giant leap from his No. 100 ranking on the inaugural list.